tri-co-hackathon-2019/python_web_applications/step_by_step_flask.md

 8) Now go back to Setup Python App.
 Click on `WGI file location` and click Edit.
 Here you enter the path to your file, the filename and :application.
 So my file location will be `/home/ajancosi/testing/public` (from step 7), plus `app.py` (from section I step 1), and then `:application`.
 Together I get `/home/ajancosi/testing/public/app.py:application`.
 Now click Save and Update.

+9) Test your app by going to the address in App URI.
+You should see `Hello World!`